neuroinformatics-unit/software-skills/docs/source/courses/software-skills.md

 Full details can be found on the [course webpage](https://software-skills.neuroinformatics.dev/courses/intro-software-dev.html)

-Instructors: Igor Tatarnikov, Sofía Miñano
+Instructors: Igor Tatarnikov, Laura Porta

 ## Data Management and Sharing